All Episodes

 That would be lying to the court.

-In his ruling, he then ordered the agencies to develop a plan with Judicial Watch for it for a discovery plan within 10 days that will determine whether Clinton used the server to evade Freedom of Information Act requests.
+In his ruling, he then ordered the agencies to develop a plan with Judicial Watch for a discovery plan within 10 days that will determine whether Clinton used the server to evade Freedom of Information Act requests.

 Yikes.

-Now we have Trump's attorney general picked.
+Now we have Trump's Attorney General pick.

 This guy's name is Bill Barr, William Barr.

-Um, one thing that he has repeatedly called for is a new Hillary investigation.
+One thing that he has repeatedly called for is a new Hillary investigation.

-Uh now, up to this point, I think Democrats and Republicans had great respect for him.
+Now, up to this point, I think Democrats and Republicans had great respect for him.

-Now they're not going to, because the president kept the Senate, this is very important, his confirmation.
+Now, they're not going to, because the president kept the Senate, this is very important, his confirmation.

 And if Barr acts on his previously expressed opinions, this could get interesting.